gmccreight/cubist/README.md

 as Rails or Android, can create many files scattered throughout your codebase.
 Cubist helps you organize logical alternative 'angles' on your codebase by using directories and symlinks.
-An example of this would be grouping all the files associated with a particular feature into a subdirectory, so it is easy to see all of them in one place.
+An example of this would be grouping all the files associated with a particular feature into a directory with logical subdirectories, so it is easy to see all of the files associated with that feature in one place.
 Another example might be to create groupings of files associated with various bug fixes.

-Cubist does not change the structure of the code, but rather provides a single directory that you can add to the root of your project which will have all of the alternative views into your project.
-Those views can be arbitrarily nested within the root directory.
-For that reason, it is completely language and framework agnostic.
+Cubist does not change the structure of your code, but rather provides a single directory that you add to the root of your project that contains all of the alternative angles.
+Those angles can be arbitrarily nested within the root cubist directory.

+Cubist is completely language and framework agnostic; however it requires the project to be version controlled by git.

-Additionally, Cubist helps you create and maintain these angles over time.
-It can suggest additional files to add, and tracks files through deletions, renames, etc, allowing you to move around in your project's revision history without breaking your angles.
+Cubist helps you create and maintain the angles over time.
+For eaxmple, using your git history, it can suggest additional files to add to an angle, and tracks files through deletions, renames, etc, allowing you to move around in your project's revision history without breaking your angles.

-Finally, Cubist aims to improve testing, by helping you run only the tests associated with the current angle.
+Finally, Cubist aims to improve testing by helping you run only the tests associated with the current angle.
+For very large projects, this can be a boon to productivity if you maintain the tests that directly test a feature as well as tangentially-related tests that have been sensitive to changes within that features.

+With Cubist you can also maintain angles that cross project boundaries.
+For example, if you have a monorepo with many projects, a single angle can contain code and tests from multiple, related projects, and Cubist can help your test runner identify the context for each of the tests.

 ## Installation